akingsley22/osticket-prereqs/README.md

 </p>

-NOTE!
-To make sure IIS is properly installed, we can open up a web browser and enter in 127.0.0.1 (loopback) and this page to pop up.
+***NOTE*** To make sure IIS is properly installed, we can open up a web browser and enter in 127.0.0.1 (loopback) and this page to pop up.

 ![image](https://github.com/akingsley22/osticket-prereqs/assets/138138839/b1cdebf9-ee2a-4e01-9c03-817a890a8a5f)